xt0fer/xv6-armv6-rpi/README.md

+# expanded xv6 on PiZeroW

+- clean port on PiZeroW
+- add tools

 # xv6-armv6-rpi

 The xv6-armv6-rpi is based on zhiyihuang/xv6_rpi_port (https://github.com/zhiyihuang/xv6_rpi_port).
 As the zhiyihuang version doesn't boot my Raspberry Pi B, as it supposed to do, I have done some changes in order to succefully boot my pi.